Mlevngr/Mlevngr.github.io/_pages/about.md

 # 💻 Internships
 - *2021.10 - 2022.05, Research Intern*, **Institute of VLSI Design of HFUT**

 	Investigate the background of Network on Chip router, and improve the [Packet Connected Circuit(PCC)-based NoC router](https://github.com/BoChen-Ye/Network-on-Chip-Router-Based-on-Packet-Connected-Circuit) structure and routing algorithm.
+Used Verilog HDL to design NoC router in RTL-level and implementated on FPGA to verify its functionality.
-	The RTL level design of the router using Verilog and its implementation and verification on FPGA.
-My graduation thesis received A grade, and this project was continued to be improved by other student to prepare for publication.
+	- This project as my bachelor graduation project, it's thesis received A, and was submitted as part of the IEEE/ACM International Symposium on NOCS.

 # 🔥 Project
 - *2023.05 - Now*, **Low power design and synthesis of SOC based on MIPS and AES**

-	- Investigated the background of Network on Chip router, and improve the Packet Connected Circuit(PCC)-based NoC router structure and routing algorithm.
-Used Verilog HDL to design NoC router in RTL-level and implementated on FPGA to verify its functionality. '
+	- Used Verilog to design a SoC which include five-stage pipelined mMIPS processor core, AES encryption module, and AMBA bus.
-    - This project as my bachelor graduation project, it's thesis received A, and was submitted as part of the IEEE/ACM International Symposium on NOCS.
+    - Cadence Incisive is used for simulation function verification, Cadence Genus is used for logic synthesis, and Cadence Innovus is used for place and route.
+Finally, the GDSII layout file of SOC is generated.

 - *2023.02 - 2023.04,* **Inference acceleration of deep neural network based on TCU accelerator**